LangProc/langproc-2017-lab/3-codegen/readme.md

 - Variable: `variable`

   A variable matches the regeg `[a-z][a-z0-9]*.
-It returns the value of the variable, where must already have been given a value elsewhere in the program.
+It returns the value of the variable, which must already have been given a value elsewhere in the program.

 - Input: `Input`

   Reads an integer from the input stream of numbers and returns it.
-Note that it is not an indentifier because it is not lower-case.
+Note that it is not an variable because it is not lower-case.

 - Output: `Output [ X ]`